joey-qytyku/OS-90-fixed/docs/C.md

 gcc main.c
 ```

-I will not teach it that way.
+I will not focus on that way right now.
 I want you to understand the whole process.
 We will do it like this:
 ```
 gcc main.c -c -o main.o
 ```